-Notes: Assignment to the studio options is determined by a computer program, which seeks to maximize ‘Total-Highest-Choice’ across all students, limited by available studio spaces.
+Notes: The GSD lottery procedure is designed to assign as many students as possible to their highest-ranked studio.
+Assignment to the options studios is determined by a computer program, which seeks to maximize ‘Total-Highest-Choice’ across all students, limited by available studio spaces.
 No priority is given on the basis of department, degree program, or semester.
 Failure to submit a lottery form on-line will result in a random assignment to a studio.
 The lottery will be supervised by the Program Directors and witnessed by a Student Forum representative.
 The submitted on-line lottery form and lottery results are binding.
-Any exceptions to this rule will be made by Friday afternoon, by a committee consisting of the Program Directors and the Executive Dean.
-Students should submit a written appeal to your department’s Program Coordinator by 9 AM on Friday, January 20.
+Any exceptions to this rule will be made by shortly after the lottery has concluded.
+Petitions will be reviewed by a committee consisting of the Program Directors, the Executive Dean, and the Director of Administration for Academic Affairs.
+Students should submit a written appeal to their Program Coordinators (Sarah Hutchinson for UPD, Tiffany Yee for LA and Estefanía Ibáñez. for Arch) by 9:00am (EDT) on October 19th.
 Exceptions are seldom granted.

 The lottery procedure uses a technique called ‘linear programming' to find an optimum solution which minimizes ‘unhappiness': the sum of assignments that are not first choice, weighted by how far from first choice they are–so a fourth choice is much more unhappy than a second choice, e.g. (This is not exactly the same as maximizing the number of first choices; although the effect is pretty much the same, a single first choice may be sacrificed for greater overall ‘happiness'.)
 Whenever there is a tie, a random choice is made.

 While there may be an advantage in certain cases to stacking your lottery choices by placing what you think will be popular studios behind your first choice, this approach is not reliable for a number of reasons.
 The lottery is unpredictable: your perception about which studios are popular may not be accurate.